How to Make a Compensation Claim for Accidents in Public Places

 Personal Injury Lawyers for Public Place Accidents

-When a venue or property owner fails their legal duty to keep you safe, the injured party often has a legal right to seek damages for their financial loss.
+When a venue or property owner fails their legal duty to keep you safe, public liability law allows the injured party to seek common law damages for their financial loss.
 However, a public liability insurance company will likely dispute your case.

-Under Queensland personal injury law, you have the right to seek legal advice regarding your rights when you suffer a financial loss due to negligence.
+Under Queensland personal injury law, you have the right to seek legal advice regarding your rights when you suffer an economic or non-economic loss due to negligence.

 Public liability lawyers can explain whether you have a valid claim, the legal fees involved, and what to expect during the legal process.